joeray/chemicals/README.md

+## Main description
+This is an app that includes backend server and frontend side.\
+# Backend
+Backend API runs under Node.js and is developed using Express to expose REST service.\
+Data source is indexed into MongoDB through Mongoose.\

+# Frontend
+Frontend has React Hooks as main library.
+Also Axios is used to retrieve queries data through REST Api calls.
+Data persistence is achieved with React Hooks Context to make communication easier between components.
 ## Launch browser without cors security

-To be able to run app queries is necessary to disable CORS security on browser.
-In Chrome you can launch this script through console:
+To be able to run app queries is necessary to disable CORS security on browser.\ In MacOS Chrome you can launch this script through console:
-'open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security'
+`open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`.\
+In Firefox you can use [Allow CORS: Access-Control-Allow-Origin](https://outgoing.prod.mozaws.net/v1/53c52801cca6862c2ec9f96530b07875f9d5c3611be5b7f8e2483622ff9f0360/https%3A//mybrowseraddon.com/access-control-allow-origin.html)

 ## Available Scripts

+First of all is necessary to run `npm install` to load all dependencies locally.

 In the project directory, you can run:

 ### `yarn start`
-Launch Frontend
+Launch Frontend.\
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.